PardhuMadipalli/kafka-ssl-docker/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Quickstart
-1. Download the image from the above link OR
+- Download the image from the above link

+ OR

-2. Ruild the docker image using `docker build -t pardhu1212/kafka-ssl`
+1. Ruild the docker image using `docker build -t kafka-ssl`
-3. Run the container using `docker run --init -d -p 9093:9093 -p 9094:9094 --name=kafkassl pardhu1212/kafka-sss`
+2. Run the container using `docker run --init -d -p 9093:9093 -p 9094:9094 --name=kafkassl kafka-ssl`
-4. Access the generated key store file by using command `docker cp kafkassl:/kafka_2.12-2.5.0/ssl/server.keystore.jks keystore.jks`
+3. Access the generated key store file by using command `docker cp kafkassl:/kafka_2.12-2.5.0/ssl/server.keystore.jks keystore.jks`
-5. Default password for keystore is `password`
+4. Default password for keystore is `password`

 ### Environment variables